MonicaBarreraC/cse210-03/README.md

 Jumper is a game similar to hang-man, a game all of us can probably remember playing as a child.
 Jumber is an intense game!
 A game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.
 If you fail your parachut breaks and you fall to your death!
+Like Jeff Wuorio said,
+    "There are old skydivers and bold skydivers, but there are no old, bold skydivers."
+              - Jeff Wuorio -
-Get ready beacuse this is about to be an exciting adventure!
+So get ready beacuse this is about to be an exciting adventure!

 ## Rules
 ---